loftwah/nextcloud-dokku/README.md

 # Remarks

 The `nginx.conf.sigil` template is from [here](https://github.com/dokku/dokku/blob/master/plugins/nginx-vhosts/templates/nginx.conf.sigil).
 This existence of this file in the root directory replaces the default dokku nginx config.
 The file was augmented to increase nginx's `client_max_body_size` in order to allow for larger uploads.

+# Known issues

+Since the nextcloud-apache runs behind the dokku-nginx, add `overwriteprotocol => "https"` to your nextcloud config.php ([see](https://help.nextcloud.com/t/cannot-grant-access/64566)).